DLPsychology/JPA2026-OPRO-Prompts/README.md

-# JPA2026-OPRO-Prompts

-Best-performing prompts and supplementary materials for the JPA 2026 poster presentation on OPRO-based prompt optimization.

 # Best-performing Prompts and Meta-prompts for OPRO-Based Prompt Optimization

 This repository provides the best-performing prompts obtained through OPRO-based prompt optimization for conspiracy belief classification.